MULTIPOLAR: Multi-Source Policy Aggregation for Transfer Reinforcement Learning between Diverse Environmental Dynamics: Introduction

 As a solution to the problem, we propose a new transfer RL approach named \textbf{MULTI-source POLicy AggRegation (MULTIPOLAR)}.
 As shown in Figure~\ref{fig:MULTIPOLAR}, our key idea is twofold; 1) In a target policy, we adaptively aggregate the deterministic actions produced by a collection of source policies.
 By learning aggregation parameters to maximize the expected return at a target environment instance, we can better adapt the aggregated actions to unseen environmental dynamics of the target instance without knowing source environmental dynamics nor source policy performances.
 2) We also train an auxiliary network that predicts a residual around the aggregated actions, which is crucial for ensuring the expressiveness of the target policy even when some source policies are not useful.
 As another notable advantage, the proposed MULTIPOLAR can be used for both continuous and discrete action spaces with few modifications while allowing a target policy to be trained in a principled fashion.

 We evaluate MULTIPOLAR in a variety of environments ranging from classic control problems to challenging robotics simulations.
-Our experimental results demonstrate the significant improvement of sample efficiency with the proposed approach, compared to baselines that trained a target policy from scratch or from a single source policy.
-We also conducted a detailed analysis of our approach and found it works well even when some of the source policies performed poorly in their original environment instance.
+Our experimental results demonstrate the significant improvement of sample efficiency with the proposed approach, compared to baselines learning from scratch, as well as leveraging a single source policy and A2T.
+We also conducted a detailed analysis of our approach and found it worked well even when some of the source policies performed poorly in their original environment instance.

-\textbf{Main contributions}: (1) a new transfer RL problem that leverages multiple source policies collected under diverse environmental dynamics to train a target policy in another dynamics, and (2) MULTIPOLAR, a simple yet principled and effective solution verified in our extensive experiments.
+\textbf{Main contributions}: (1) a new transfer RL problem that leverages multiple source policies collected under diverse unknown environmental dynamics to train a target policy in another dynamics, and (2) MULTIPOLAR, a principled and effective solution verified in our extensive experiments.